 William Henry Harrison was the youngest of a prominent family of seven.
-He was born in Berkeley, Virginia on February 9, 1773.
-His father Benjamin Harrison was one of the signers of the Declaration of Independence, as well as a governor of Virginia.
+He was born in Berkeley, Virginia, on February 9, 1773.
+Benjamin Harrison, William's father, was one of the signers of the Declaration of Independence and a governor of Virginia.

-Wiliam Henry, at the age of 14, went to Hamden-Sydney College, then studied medicine at the University of Pennsylvania.
-When his father died, he was unable to continue to pay for his education; therefore, he dropped out and joined the First Infantry of the Regular Army.
+At the age of 14, Wiliam Henry went to Hamden-Sydney College, then studied medicine at the University of Pennsylvania.
+When his father died, he could not continue to pay for his education; therefore, he dropped out and joined the First Infantry of the Regular Army.

-He became well-known as an Indian fighter during this time, and even served as aide-de-camp to General "Mad Anthony" Wayne, when he fought at the Battle of Fallen Timbers.
+He became well-known as an Indian fighter and even served as aide-de-camp to General "Mad Anthony" Wayne when he fought at the Battle of Fallen Timbers.
 This fight was successful in 1795 and led to the Treaty of Greenville, which secured peace between the Native and American people.
-Due to the peace that resulted, Ohio was able to be settled by Americans.
-Harrison's success was noted and he was swiftly promoted to captain.
+Due to the peace that resulted, Ohio could be settled by Americans.
+Harrison's success allowed him to be promoted to captain.
 He then became the commander of Ohio's Fort Washington.
-It is located near where Cincinnati is today.
+It is near where Cincinnati is today.

-His military career almost stunted his marriage prospects, when he met Anna Tuthill Symmes, daughter of a judge.
+His military career almost stunted his marriage prospects when he met Anna Tuthill Symmes, daughter of a judge.
 Judge Symmes felt that being a military man was not conducive to a healthy marriage.
 In 1795, they went against her father's wishes and eloped.
 Although they had ten children, six died young.
-One of their sons, John Scott Harrison would eventually become an Ohio congressman, and also the father of the 23rd president, Benjamin Harrison.
+One of their sons, John Scott Harrison, would eventually become an Ohio congressman and the father of the 23rd president, Benjamin Harrison.